schufot/algorithms-and-datastructures/algorithms/other/InsertionSort.md

 # InsertionSort

-- Input: Field with n numbers
+- Input: Field A with n numbers
 - Output: Field sorted in ascending order
 - Pseudocode:
   ```